grucloud/grucloud/docusaurus/docs/cli/PlanDestroy.md

 Destroy the resources

 Options:
   -f, --force             force destroy, will not prompt user -t, --types <type>      Filter by type, multiple values allowed -a, --all               destroy all resources including those not managed by us -n, --name <value>      destroy by name
   --id <value>            destroy by id
+  -p, --provider <value>  Filter by provider name
   -h, --help              display help for command
 ```

 ### alias